 In addition, Dave serves on the faculty of the University of Missouri, as an online Lecturer, in the Soil, Environmental and Atmospheric Sciences Department.

-Dave is happily married and has three great kids and one great son in law.
+Dave is happily married and has three great kids, one great son in law and one great daughter in law.
 Dave is also a PADI SCUBA diving Instructor, a Diveheart.org Handicapped SCUBA Instructor, and a CPR and first aid Instructor.
 He also enjoys driving his antique Cadillac!